A quality control manager wants to see how many defective product... | Channels for Pearson+

 Multiple Choice

 A quality control manager wants to see how many defective products come off the line on average per day.
-They take 10 random units produced over the course of the day from each of 10 machines to test if they are defective.
+They select three random cases of units at the end of the day to test how many defective units are in one of the three cases.
 What type of sampling method is this?

 A